TheRealCodeCube/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Welcome!

-TeamCode is the module where Team 5197 GearHeads will write/paste the code for your team's robot controller App.
+TeamCode is the module where Team 5197 GearHeads will write/paste the code for their robot controller App.
 The process for adding OpModes is straightforward.

 ## Creating your own OpModes